 The transferability of credits you earn at University of the People is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the degree you earn at University of the People is also at the complete discretion of the institution to which you may seek to transfer, If the credits or degree that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your course work at this institution.
+Acceptance of the degree you earn at University of the People is also at the complete discretion of the institution to which you may seek to transfer.
+If the credits or degree that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your course work at that institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending University of the People to determine if your credits or degree will transfer.
+This may include contacting an institution to which you may seek to transfer after attending University of the People to determine if your credits or degree will be transferable.

-Additionally at this time, the University has no transfer agreements with any other college or university and does not accept transfer credit from other colleges and universities.
+Additionally at this time, the University has no articulation or transfer agreements with any other college or university and does not accept transfer credit from other colleges and universities.
 The University of the People also does not award credit for prior experiential learning, challenge examinations or achievement tests.

 All questions about applying to the University of the People should be directed to admissions@uopeople.org.

-Applicants may be accepted as a Degree Seeking Student to complete a prescribed course of study and earn a degree, or may be accepted as Accelerated English Students in the Division of Continuing Education.
-Students may study at the University as part-time or full-time students.
+Applicants may be accepted as a Degree Seeking Student to complete a prescribed course of study and earn a degree, or may be accepted as Non-Degree Special Students to